Costco Merchant Services Review

 - Hidden fees

-What we found out about Costco Merchant Services is that it functions as a reseller for Elavon, one of the largest processors in the United States.
+Costco is known for their discount membership wholesale outlets, but the company also offers merchant services.
+Costco Merchant Services functions as a reseller for Elavon, one of the largest processors in the United States.
 Elavon performs the actual transaction processing and provides all other aspects of maintaining a merchant account (including billing and customer support).
-Elavon has a shaky reputation at best, and we’ll be digging into this company as well.

 The most significant misconception we found about Costco Merchant Services is that because the retail side of Costco’s business is so well-known for low prices, people assume that merchant accounts through the company must offer amazing cost savings as well.
-Unfortunately, nothing could be further from the truth.
-Costco Merchant Services offers few discounts over what you’d likely pay if you signed up directly with Elavon, and most of them are limited to Costco members.
-But what’s more disturbing is that the company’s advertised tiered pricing plans could be even more expensive than working with Elavon directly, especially for a larger business.
+Unfortunately, that doesn’t turn out to be the case here.
+Costco Merchant Services offers few discounts over what you’d likely pay if you signed up directly with Elavon.
+These are mostly available to Costco members.
+Elavon has a shaky reputation at best.
+Further, the advertised tiered pricing plans could be even more expensive than working with Elavon directly, especially for a larger business.

 Products & Services